Group Counseling & Support Spaces

 Support Spaces

 Support Spaces are no-commitment spaces where students can receive assistance, encouragement, and guidance from from peers with the support of mental health professionals.
-These spaces are designed to be non-judgemental and empathetic, fostering a sense of trust and community
+These spaces are designed to be non-judgmental and empathetic, fostering a sense of trust and community

 Affinity Support Space